Language-Research-Technology/ldaca-website/content/news/posts/idil/index.md

 ### Component 1: Embed Aboriginal and Torres Strait Islander cultural practices and knowledge systems into linguistic methodologies

 As stated above, we see all of the activities from components two to six as contributing to the aim of embedding Indigenous knowledges and cultural practices into our methodologies.
-When working with language material, LDaCA is guided by {{< glossary_link display="FAIR" id="fair" >}} and {{< glossary_link display="CARE" id="care" >}} principles (Carroll et al. 2020; Carroll et al. 2021; Wilkinson et al. 2016).
+When working with language material, LDaCA is guided by <GlossaryLink display="FAIR" id="fair" /> and <GlossaryLink display="CARE" id="care" /> principles (Carroll et al. 2020; Carroll et al. 2021; Wilkinson et al. 2016).
 The FAIR principles provide guidance on ensuring that data will be useful in the future, though they do this from a Western scientific perspective.
 The CARE principles extend the FAIR data management principles and we hope that our commitment to these principles assists us in contributing to the goals of the _Voices of Country_ plan:

 - Making data more sustainable and more informed by Indigenous knowledges helps ensure that Indigenous communities benefit from the data.
 - Providing accessible solutions for access management contributes to First Nations people’s authority to control Indigenous data.